ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

 My solution on issues about asus zenbook Ux533 with ubuntu 18.04.

-Ux533 is a good laptop but I guess it is too new for ubuntu 18.04
+Ux533 is a good laptop, but I guess it is too new for ubuntu 18.04

 ## 0. Install ubuntu
-Frequcent crush while install ubuntu
+Frequcent crush while installing ubuntu.

-I guess it is the problem about graphic card
+It is the problem about the graphic card.

 Choose install Ubuntu option (BUT DONT PRESS ENTER)